 As you can see, “data science” is really an umbrella term for a wide range of different disciplines.
+Another increasingly popular domain is data engineering—you can read about the difference between a data scientist and a data engineer here.
 So, if you’re thinking about a move from data analytics, consider which aspect of data science most interests you.
 This will help as you formulate a career plan.
 One thing’s for certain…whichever path you choose, you’ll have plenty to get your teeth into!

 2. Why become a data scientist?

 Considering the complexity of the field (and the fact that it takes a lot of time to gain the necessary skills) you might be wondering: Why become a data scientist?
 Here are a few reasons to consider moving into the field.

 Demand for qualified and competent data scientists far outstrips supply.
 A 2018 study from LinkedIn showed that, in the US alone, there was a nationwide shortage of 151,717 data scientists.
 If you want a career where you’ll have no problem finding work, this is one to consider.

 As you might expect for an in-demand role, data scientists tend to earn a pretty comfortable living.
 According to the salary comparison site Payscale, data scientists in the US earn around $67K to $134K per year.That’s a significant increase on data analysts, who usually earn between $43K and $85K.